nadhack/Xmas_Star2.0/Docs/docs/inuse/configurewled.md

 Enter your WiFi network settings.
 ![Setup](../img/wledsetup04.jpg)

-The app will disconnnect from the star and reconnect to your previous WiFi.
+The app will disconnnect from the star and reconnect to your previously connected WiFi.